nieksand/cpp-bloom/README.md

 -----
 See the included demo program for basic usage examples.

 A bloom filter has two fundamental operations: addElement() and containsElement().

-  The addElement() operation does what the name implies.
+  * addElement() operation does what the name implies.

-  The containsElement() query may give false positives about set membership, but it may never give false negatives.
+  * containsElement() query may give false positives about set membership, but it may never give false negatives.

 There are also routines for computing union and intersection between filters.
 The union operation is useful when combining results from a distributed